 '''

-MPI_Request reqs[3];

-32

 33

-compute(buf1);

-34
+34 compute(buf1);

-MPI_Ibcast(buf1, count, type, 0, comm, &reqs[0]);
+35 MPI_Ibcast(buf1, count, type, 0, comm, &reqs[0]);

-35

-compute(buf2);

-36
+36 compute(buf2);

-MPI_Ibcast(buf2, count, type, 0, comm, &reqs[1]);
+37 MPI_Ibcast(buf2, count, type, 0, comm, &reqs[1]);

-37

-compute(buf3);

-38
+38 compute(buf3);

-MPI_Ibcast(buf3, count, type, 0, comm, &reqs[2]);
+39 MPI_Ibcast(buf3, count, type, 0, comm, &reqs[2]);

-39

-MPI_Waitall(3, reqs, MPI_STATUSES_IGNORE);
+40 MPI_Waitall(3, reqs, MPI_STATUSES_IGNORE);

-40

 '''

-'''

 Advice to users.
 Pipelining and double-buffering techniques can efficiently be used to overlap computation and communication.
 (End of advice to users.)

-'''

 ''' Advice to implementors.
-The use of pipelining can potentially generate a huge number of outstanding requests.
-Thus, the number of outstanding requests should only be limited by physical memory.
+The use of pipelining may generate many outstanding requests.
+Thus, the number of outstanding requests could only be limited by physical memory.
 A hardware-supported implementation with limited resources should be able to fall back to a software implementation if its resources are exhausted.
 (End of advice to implementors.) '''